King's Library

 The King's Library was one of the most important collections of books and pamphlets of the Age of Enlightenment.
-Assembled by George III, this scholarly library of over 65,000 volumes was subsequently given to the British nation by George IV.
+Assembled by George III (r.1760–1820), this scholarly library of over 65,000 volumes was subsequently given to the British nation by his son, George IV.
 It was housed in a specially built gallery in the British Museum from 1827 to 1997 and now forms part of the British Library.
 The term "King's Library" was until recently also used to refer to the gallery in the British Museum built for the collection, which is now called the "Enlightenment Gallery" and displays a wide range of objects relating to the Enlightenment.

 History of the library

 In the reign of George III

 When George III became king in 1760 he did not inherit a library of any size, as George II had given the Old Royal Library, including today's Royal manuscripts, to the British Museum three years earlier.
 As a learned man, George III had a genuine regard for learning, developed under the influence of his tutor the Earl of Bute.
 On becoming king he quickly began assembling a new collection of mainly scholarly works, the project beginning in earnest in 1762–1763 with the purchase of the library of Joseph Smith.
 Smith had been collecting in Venice for several decades, acquiring books from a range of sources in north Italy and also buying through the international book trade.
 The collection was notable for its 260 incunabula, including many early Venetian and north Italian volumes with fine illumination and bindings.
 In total the king bought 6,000 volumes from Smith.
 These were not kept together in George III's library, but nevertheless can be identified by the word "Smith" marked in each volume by the king's librarian.